OliviaStarStuff/marchingsquares/README.md

 An implementation of binary marching squares
 ## Setup
 ### Requirements
-Pygame 2.4.0
+* Pygame 2.4.0
-Python 3.9.12
+* Python 3.9.12
 ### Installation
 Clone this repository and run in folder using `python app.py` or `python3 app.py`.

 ## Controls
+### Movement Controls
+* W/S - Shrink Expand Y Axis
+* A/D - Shrink/Expand on the X Axis
+* Q/E - Zoom in/out
+### Toggles
 * F - Flat shade dots
+  * forgoes gradient and paints dots either black or white
-* G - Paint exterior dots
+* G - Show exterior dots
+  * dots outside of boundary (black on gray)
-* V - Paint interior dots
+* V - Show interior dots
+  * dots inside of boundary (white on blue)
 * H - Shade interior
+  * Shade the inside of the boundary with blue
 * R - Reload
+  * Regenerate map
 * X - Show debug
-* W/S - Shrink Expand Y Axis
-* A/D - Shrink/Expand on the X Axis
-* Q/E - Zoom in/out
+  * show values

 ## Todo
 * Use simplex or perlin noise to generate maps